-Parents can support their daughter's learning by insisting on well organised notes and a quiet work space at home, as well as monitoring her revision program.
-Taking an interest in topics she is studying will allow her to consolidate what she is learning in class.
+Parents can support learning by insisting on well organised notes and a quiet work space at home, as well as monitoring revision programs.
+Taking an interest in topics they are studying will allow them to consolidate what they are learning in class.
 Watching scientific documentary programmes and discussing Science topics in the news offers opportunities to reflect on possible career options as well.
 Our 'Science in the news' notice board should evoke discussion around the dinner table as well.
 An outing to the various Science museums from a young age evokes an interest in the subject and is strongly recommended.